jmajerus/ai-memory-management/README.md

 ---

 ## 6. Conclusion
 This paper presents a user-centered approach to AI memory management for natural language interactions, addressing current limitations through topic-based banks, priority settings, and privacy controls.
 The hybrid model for handling substantial memory changes ensures consistency, while layered transparency enhances trust.
-Future enhancements promise to extend functionality, ensuring the system evolves with user needs.
+Future enhancements promise to extend functionality, so that the system evolves with user needs.

+## 7. Acknowledgments
+Some aspects of this draft paper were developed with the assistance of ChatGPT, an AI language model created by OpenAI, used to help refine and articulate the concepts presented.

+## 8. License
+This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).